Derbzzzzzz/CVApp/README.md

-# CVApp
+# ResumeBuilder

 ## General Info

-Created using ReactJS, Bootstrap, and docxtemplater, CVApp is a resume builder app that will generate a resume based on form inputs.
+Created using ReactJS, Bootstrap, and docxtemplater, ResumeBuilder is a resume creation app that will generate a resume based on form inputs.

 ## Project Idea